-ENG 232 - American Literature II
+ENG 232 - American Literature II (Coll/Tran)

 This course covers selected works in American literature from 1865 to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
+Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.

-Prerequisites: ENG 112 or ENG 113 or ENG 114 must pass with a grade of

-C or higher.
+Prerequisites: ENG 112 or ENG 113 or ENG 114 must pass with a grade of C or higher.
 Corequisites: None.
-When Offered: (F,S,SU)